-Steam a little Silk Cashewmilk on your stove slowly just to warm it up on moderate heat, stirring until warm.
-Then pour over your coffee.
-It should be 2/3 cup Silk Cashewmilk to 1/3 cup coffee!
-So,easy!
+Directions – Steam a little Silk Cashewmilk in a pot or steamer on your stove.
+Do this on low, slowly just to warm it up on moderate heat, stirring until warm.
+Then pour the heated cashew milk over your coffee that is already poured into your coffee cup.

-This conversation is sponsored by Silk.
-The 100% honest opinions, images and text are all mine.
+This conversation was previously sponsored by Silk.
+The 100% honest opinions, images, and text are all mine.

 - Find out more about Silk Cashew Milk Visit Silk on Facebook

-- Grab recipes and inspiration Silk Cashew Milk on Pinterest
+- Grab more recipes and inspiration Silk Cashew Milk on Pinterest

 - Tweet us #SilkCashew @LoveMySilk @DearCreatives and let us know if you have tried Silk Cashew Milk and how you liked it!